 Schrödinger says there is only one consciousness, but does it have levels?
 He doesn’t say.

 Part of the problem seems to be that there is no exact definition of what constitutes a level of consciousness.
-Another is that nearly all of these methods seem to concern only human consciousness or human and spiritual consciousness, but completely ignore the consciousness of lesser beings, namely animals and plants.
+Another is that nearly all of these methods, except the Mayan, seem to concern only human consciousness or human and spiritual consciousness, but completely ignore the consciousness of lesser beings, namely animals and plants.

 Levels of Consciousness in Lesser Beings